wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/procedural.md

 2. **Click** "Join Wizcamp" in the email
 3. **Accept** the organization invitation

-**Verify:** You see "Wizcamp" listed under Organizations in your GitHub profile.
+**✓ You should see:** "Wizcamp" listed under Organizations in your GitHub profile.

 ### Step 4: Verify Copilot access